ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/user-task.md

 When the task is confirmed as completed, the process continues to the next task that needs to be done (if any).

 ## Result
 When executed, the warehouse order lines with a 'User task' task type create a finished Document Fulfillment.
-If there is atleast one Document Fulfillment for this line, then the User Task is considered as completed.
+If there is atleast one document fulfillment for this line, then the user task is considered as completed.